 Tips for the hard-to-find leak

-If after 20 minutes or so the leak still hasn’t presented itself, try moving the hose around to try different areas at intervals of 15 minutes again.
-If after all this time you’re still not seeing the leak, it might be time to start peaking under tiles to see if there’s water buildup in particular areas to help you locate the leak.
+If after 20 minutes or so the leak still hasn’t presented itself, test different roof areas at intervals of 15 minutes each.
+If after all this time you’re still not seeing the leak, it might be time to start peaking under tiles to see if there’s water buildup in particular areas.

 What to do once you’ve found the leak

-Once you’ve found the leak, it all really depends on the severity of the issue that will determine how you approach it.
+Once you’ve found the leak, it all really depends on the severity of the issue that will determine the next step.
 If it’s from a cracked tile, and you have spare tiles lying around, simply replacing your tile may fix the issue.

 If you notice that the seals on your metal roofing screws have disintegrated leaving a space for water to get in, replacing these may fix your issue.